Do you need expert help for your cat?

 Compassionate, affordable and experienced behavior advice is available.

-Having a professional trained and certified in cat behavior evaluate your unique situation and develop an individualized, step by step Behavior Modification Plan can help you not only understand and resolve your cat behavior issues, but improve your bond with your cat long-term.
+Having a professional trained and certified in cat behavior evaluate your unique situation and develop an individualized, step by step Behavior Modification Plan can help you not only understand and resolve the behavior issues, but improve the bond with your cat long-term.

 In-home behavior consults include a detailed history, comprehensive interview, immediate advice, a written Behavior Modification Plan and 2 months of support.